KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 • 8 on/off gates (bool),

-• 8 note-on velocities (14 bit mapped),

 • channel pitchbend (14 bit),

-• channel modwheel (14 bit mapped) and
+• channel modwheel (14 bit mapped), and

 • channel aftertouch (14 bit mapped)

-as PWM voltages at 19 GPIO output pins.
+as PWM voltages at 11 GPIO output pins.

-Uses two Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send 8 12-bit note CV voltages from 0V (MIDI note C1) to 5.0V (MIDI note C8).
+It also uses four Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send

+• 8 12-bit note CV voltages from 0V (MIDI note C1) to 5.0V (MIDI note C8), and

+• 8 12-bit note-on velocities between 0.0 and 5.0-ish volts.

-Will likely need buffering and filtering.
+Pitchbend, modwheel and aftertouch PWM will likely need buffering and effective low-pass filtering.

 MIDI pitch bend is just translated into PWM voltage instead of factoring it into the note frequencies.
 At 12 bit there's likely to be audible "digital steps", so I deemed it easier to just feed a CV In pin on the respective VCO - and maybe VCF cut-off.
+COuld be I need a fifth MCP4728 for the controller outputs - don't know how crappy the PWM stuff looks on scope.

 Thought about implementing portamento (like PolyKit did with his DCO-8), but ...
 12 bit.
 Can always do that in discrete hardware.